lsst-dm/prompt_processing/doc/playbook.rst

 If you will not be making permanent changes to the Phalanx config, go to the Argo UI, select the specific ``prompt-keda-<instrument>`` service, then select "Details" from the top bar.
 Open the "Parameters" tab, click "edit", then update the ``prompt-keda.image.tag`` key to point to the new service container (likely a ticket branch instead of ``latest``).
 The changes will not take effect until you click "SYNC" on the main screen.
-To force an update of the Knative container without config changes, edit ``prompt-proto-service.podAnnotations.revision`` (this feature is not needed in Keda).
 Changes made in the Parameters tab last indefinitely, so be sure to undo them by clicking "edit" followed by the "Remove override" link.

 .. important::